ads40/bare_metal_programming/content/posts/getting_started.md

 Required physical items:

-- Development machine, preferably Linux (use WSL2 on Windows)
+- Development machine: Linux or WSL2 on Windows is assumed for this tutorial.
-- Raspberry Pi 4 (BCM2711 SOC)
+- Raspberry Pi 4 (BCM2711 SOC) which runs an ARM Cortex-A72 processor.
 - USB to TTL serial cable
 - SD card
 - SD card reader (if not built-in to your computer)